djblue/portal/README.md

 [datafy](https://clojuredocs.org/clojure.datafy/datafy) and
 [nav](https://clojuredocs.org/clojure.datafy/nav).
-They are extension points defined in clojure to support user defined logic for transforming anything into normal clojure data and how to traverse it.
+They are extension points defined in clojure to support user defined logic for transforming anything into clojure data and how to traverse it.

 For a great overview of datafy and nav, I recommend reading [Clojure 1.10's Datafy and Nav](https://corfield.org/blog/2018/12/03/datafy-nav/)